Actindo-AG/Documentation/DataHub/UserInterface/05_DataTypeList.md

 **Edit tree**

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click first this button and then the plus sign displayed in the left column of the *Edit tree* table to add an attribute value.
-The *Add Element* window is displayed.
+The *Add Element* window is displayed, see [Add element](#add-element).

 The *DataHub* plugin owns this data type.